m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

    * Understand the *laws* the code obeys
    * Require [proof](https://gist.github.com/alanpog/3316784)
  * We *already know* better ways of building computer systems
+ * Abstraction works
+   * The "law" of leaky abstractions is false
+   * Worse, it's convinced a generation of engineers that broken abstractions are acceptable.